Oclaro

 Oclaro was a US-based business manufacturing and selling optical components.
 Oclaro was formerly listed on the London Stock Exchange and was a constituent of the FTSE 100 Index.
-The company is now part of Lumentum (LITE) after being acquired in December 2018.
+The company is now part of Lumentum (LITE) after it was acquired in December 2018.

 History

-The Company was founded in the United Kingdom in 1988 as Bookham Technology.
+The company was founded in the United Kingdom in 1988 as Bookham Technology.
 It became the first company to make optical components that can be integrated into a silicon integrated circuit.
 In 2002 the Company expanded substantially when it acquired the optical components businesses of Marconi and Nortel Networks.

-In 2003 it acquired Cierra Photonics of Santa Rosa, California, and New Focus, a US business, for GB£118 million.
+In 2003 it acquired Cierra Photonics of Santa Rosa, California, and New Focus, a US business, for £118 million.